 FIRST AID for forest schools practitioners.

-The Forest Schools First Aid course covers the long-term care of casualties, particularly young people in a forest schools settings.
+The Forest Schools First Aid course covers the long-term care of casualties, particularly young people in forest schools settings.
 The course is also called Wilderness First Aid or Remote First Aid.

 The course is suitable for Forest Schools Teachers and leaders

 This is a 16-hour course, delivered over 2 days.

 Certificates are issued by our OfQual approved Awarding Organisation, this means that you can be assured of quality trainers.

 The course looks at how you may adapt and improvise your own equipment to support your first aid kit.
 We also have first aid kits for sale.

 COURSE CONTENT OF THE Forest schools FIRST AID COURSE

 - Vital signs

 - Recognition and treatment of an unconscious casualty